 Interpretation and composition of construction documents including bidding documents, contract documents, and project manuals.
 The function of the specifications from various points of view are analyzed with particular emphasis on how the specifier and contractor relate to the documents.
 Multiple types of writing exercises develop an understanding of the core concepts as well as provide practice composing construction documents.
-(Formerly BCM 300) 3 Credits (3 Lecture - 0 Lab) Prerequisite(s): BCM240 and ENL201 and SPC101 or BCM240 and ENL201 and SPC201.
+(Formerly BCM 300) 3 Credits (3 Lecture) Prerequisite(s): BCM240 and ENL201 and SPC101 or BCM240 and ENL201 and SPC201.
 (Writing Enriched)

 Standard construction estimating from conceptual estimates to project award.
 Areas of construction estimating from general conditions to punch list items are introduced.
 Discussion also includes how construction estimating is affected by building codes, zoning regulations, and other constraints.
 Course work draws upon all acquired knowledge for production of residential and light commercial building estimates.
 (Formerly BCM 250) 3 Credits (2 Lecture - 3 Lab) Prerequisite(s): BCM220 and BCM230 and BCM240 and MTH182.